Pylons/pyramid/docs/narr/traversal.rst

 :term:`WebOb` :term:`request` as the sole argument: ``request``; it is expected to return a response.

-.. sidebar:: The Example View Callables Accept Only a Request; How Do I Access the Context?
+.. sidebar:: The Example View Callables Accept Only a Request; How Do I Access the Context Resource?

    Most of the examples in this book assume that a view callable is typically passed only a :term:`request` object.
-Sometimes your view callables need access to the :term:`context`, especially when you use :term:`traversal`.
+Sometimes your view callables need access to the :term:`context` resource, especially when you use :term:`traversal`.
 You might use a supported alternate view callable argument list in your view callables such as the ``(context, request)`` calling convention described in :ref:`request_and_context_view_definitions`.
 But you don't need to if you don't want to.
-In view callables that accept only a request, the :term:`context` found by traversal is available as the ``context`` attribute of the request object, e.g. ``request.context``.
+In view callables that accept only a request, the :term:`context` resource found by traversal is available as the ``context`` attribute of the request object, e.g. ``request.context``.
    The :term:`view name` is available as the ``view_name`` attribute of the request object, e.g. ``request.view_name``.
 Other :app:`Pyramid` -specific request attributes are also available as described in :ref:`special_request_attributes`.

 References